 Prof Norman Fenton

-primarily on quantitative risk assessment.
+My current research focuses primarily on quantitative risk assessment.
 This typically involves analysing and predicting the probabilities of unknown events using Bayesian statistical methods including especially causal, probabilistic models (Bayesian Networks).
 This type of reasoning enables improved assessment by taking account of both statistical data and also expert judgment.
+In April 2014 I was awarded one of the prestigious European Research Council Advanced Grants to focus on these issues.

 Current And Recent